 Reuben woke up in a bed that wasn't his, in a stone room he didn't recognize.
 That in itself wouldn't have been too strange: he often woke up in unfamiliar rooms, when he had gotten drunk the night before and the proprietor of the inn had had to carry him up the stairs.
-The fact that Reuben was missing his sword, shirt and pants however, and that there seemed to be three arrows sticking out of his back was slightly more disturbing.
+The fact that Reuben was missing his sword, tunic, and pants however, and that there seemed to be three arrows sticking out of his back, was slightly more disturbing.

 Nimbly, he jumped to his feet.
 The arrows in his back twisted a bit from the motion.
 It was a curious feeling.

 In a flash, he examined his surroundings.
 He was in a friendly, warm-looking room with a carpet on the floor and drapes displaying a cheery pattern of flowers in front of the narrow windows.
 Quickly, he took a few steps along the wall to measure the space.
 The room was about fifteen feet wide and twenty-three feet long.
 Its furniture looked well-made, and consisted of a comfortable bed, a chest, a wardrobe built into the wall, two chairs, and a table with a chess board on top.
 Beside the chess board stood a little vase, in which he could see a few daisies.
 Reuben frowned.
 This didn't look much like a prison cell.